Good air quality is important for our health and quality of life.

 If an application is approved, the Council can seek financial contributions towards mitigating the impacts.

-Information on current air quality including the five main pollutants that can cause material health effects is provided using an index produced by the Department for Environment Food & Rural Affairs (DEFRA) called the Daily Air Quality Index, which can be viewed on the Air Information Resource page of the DEFRA website.
+Information on current air quality including the five main pollutants that can cause material health effects is provided using an index produced by the Department for Environment Food & Rural Affairs (Defra) called the Daily Air Quality Index, which can be viewed on the Air Information Resource page on the Defra website.

-Air quality monitoring is undertaken at three automatic monitoring stations located in Saffron Walden, Takeley and Birchanger, and at 23 other sites throughout the district using diffusion tubes.
+Air quality monitoring is undertaken at two automatic monitoring stations located in Saffron Walden, and currently at 31 other sites throughout the district using diffusion tubes.

 All combustion processes in air produce oxides of nitrogen, including Nitrogen dioxide (NO2) and nitric oxide (NO).
 Road transport is the main source, followed by the electricity supply industry and other industrial and commercial sectors.NO2 is associated with adverse effects on human health.
 At high levels NO2 causes inflammation of the airways, and long term exposure may affect lung function and respiratory symptoms.
 NO2 also enhances the response to allergens in sensitive individuals.